oschweitzer/learning-resources/react_lesson.md

 ### Guards

 Navigation guard are typically used to allow or not a user to access certain routes.
-In React, with the react router, you can see guard as conditionally display components or not.
+In React, with the react router, you can see guard as conditionally displaying components or not.

 ```javascript
 import React, { Component } from 'react';